Table of Contents Contents

 Regular Benefits

 These benefits are meant for those who are unable to work due to no fault of their own.
 This is often due to mass layoffs, shortage of work, labour disputes, or seasonal layoffs.
-With this benefit, you can get up to $668 per week for up to a maximum of 45 weeks, depending on what province you live in.
+With this benefit, you can get up to $695 per week for up to a maximum of 45 weeks, depending on the province you live in.

 Sickness Benefits

-If, for any reason, you’re unable to work due to illness or injury, then you could get approved for ei claim benefits depending on when your last ei claim was.
-You can get up to 26 weeks of paid benefits, and, depending on your situation, as long as you meet the specific circumstances, you may be eligible to receive regular benefits.
+If, for any reason, you’re unable to work due to illness or injury, then you could get approved for EI claim benefits, depending on when your last EI claim was.
+You can get up to 26 weeks of benefits, and, depending on your situation, as long as you meet the specific circumstances, you may be eligible to receive regular benefits.
+Medical expenses aren’t included with these benefits and could be covered by other government programs.

 Maternity Leave Differences in Each Province